-Walking into the production, we were transported into an arms sale with ‘canapes’ and ‘champagne’ on offer, while classical music played in the background.
-It was an absurd, futurist, whimsical kind of wonderland where arms were promoted as being able to “play music and attack at the same time”, launched from Starbucks and pitches for new weapons ended with “Namaste”.
-While the subject matter may be one that requires serious attention, Mo’min Swaitat, Alexander Ely and Shatha Altowai add lightness, warmth and humour to the mix and the Byker cast were exceptional in conveying their stories.
+Walking into the production, we were transported into an arms sale with 'canapes’ and ‘champagne’ on offer, while classical music played in the background.
+It was an absurd, futurist, whimsical kind of wonderland.
+Arms were promoted as being able to “play music and attack at the same time”, launched from Starbucks and pitches for new weapons ended with “Namaste”.
+While the subject matter is one that requires serious attention, Mo’min Swaitat, Alexander Ely and Shatha Altowai added lightness, warmth and humour into the mix, and the Byker cast were exceptional in conveying their stories.

 We had no choice but for the global issue of the arms trade to become local and personal; it was right in front of us and localised in the community centre

 The audience were invited to take a seat at the table, Shatha’s reimagined table from her destroyed home.
-This was the most powerful element for me.
-Being welcomed to her table, with ‘chocolate’, ‘nuts’ and ‘tea’ laid out in front of us felt like we really were inside her home, it felt special, I felt like her guest.
-Despite her being broadcast on a screen from Yemen, I felt close to her and it is art that channels this connection; “[her] painting could fly to different continents without the need of passport or visa…we can still be connected; we can still exchange messages of peace through art…art can break borders as it has always been the trigger of our evolutionary souls in this infinite universe.”
+This was the most powerful element of the performance for me.
+Being welcomed at her table, with ‘chocolate’, ‘nuts’ and ‘tea’ laid out in front of us felt like we really were inside her home.
+It felt special, I felt like her guest.
+Despite being broadcast on a screen from Yemen, I felt close to Shatha and it is art that channels this connection; “[her] painting could fly to different continents without the need of passport or visa…we can still be connected; we can still exchange messages of peace through art…art can break borders as it has always been the trigger of our evolutionary souls in this infinite universe.”
 (Shatha)

 I HAVE MET THE ENEMY (and the enemy is us) expresses the powerful unity between the actors as well as the production itself, given that it is a collaboration piece between Common Wealth, Northern Stage and Comra Films, a Yemeni film company.
 These joined forces remind us that, as co-director says, the production is "about the arms trade but it’s also about being human and finding ways to connect."